A Chaos of Delight

 All about soil mites

-Mites, in the taxon Acari, along with ticks, are eight legged arachnids- incredibly diverse and tiny relatives of spiders, scorpions and harvestmen.
+Soil mites are incredibly diverse and tiny relatives of spiders, scorpions and harvestmen.
 They've been around in one form or another at least since the Devonian, around 400 million years and are able to live in more places than pretty much anything else on the planet except perhaps nematodes.
-And as mesofauna, soil mites make up a significantly large part of the soil fauna.

-Out of all the soil mites, the oribatid mites, also known as beetle, box, armoured, seed or moss mites are the most numerous, trundling slowly and gloriously through the bryophytes, fungal hyphae and leaf litter across the world.
+Out of all the soil mites, the most numerous are the oribatid mites, also known as beetle, box, armoured, seed or moss mites, trundling slowly and gloriously through the bryophytes, fungal hyphae and leaf litter across the world.
+However, there is a whole wealth of other mites, such as the ‘sucking’ members of Prostigmata and the predatory, mesostigmatan mites.

-Of course, I then felt bad, as they’re actually pretty fantastic and mostly adorable, so I relented and gave them their own page.
-But I'll just leave this here- a Mesostigmatic mite eating its own young.
+I'll just leave this here- a mesostigmatic mite eating its own young.
 They are truly the evil overlords of soil mesofauna.

 Labidostomatidae, New Zealand Feb 2016

-Mites, as mentioned before, are the most numerous of the soil animals, closely but cautiously followed by Collembola.
+Soil mites are one of the most numerous of the soil animals, closely but cautiously followed by Collembola.
 Even Astigmatina, the group of mites not usually associated with the soil, are numerously covering much of everything else.
 Mites can range from the microscopic, 0.1mm of dust mites and similar, up to some species of velvet mites, veritable giants at around 12mm.
 They have truly deserved their name of mite, meaning small or tiny.
 And the small size remains unchanged going back through the fossil record.

 Knemidocoptes gallinae, the depluming mite, a parasite of chickens, gives birth to live young.